-VDSS is projected to lose 30.2 percent of its classified employees by 2018 due to retirement.
-More than fifty percent of the workforce (55%) is 50 years and older.
-The median age is 51 years.
-VDSS employees under 30 years old make up only 3% of the workforce.
+The VDSS workforce is older than the average for state employees, and could lose 25.9 percent of its classified employees by 2021 due solely to retirement.
+More than fifty percent of the workforce (53%) is 50 or more years old, while VDSS employees under 30 years old make up just 3.2% of the VDSS workforce.